 The budget is designed to give the City Council a clear roadmap of the City's expenditure needs and available resources so that the Council can make sound budgetary decisions.
 It is through the appropriation of funds that the Council sets the program and project priorities for the ensuing fiscal year.
-This year two consecutive oneyear budgets were presented to the City Council for consideration.
-This proposed budget will cover fiscal years 2024-2025 and 2025-2026.
+This one-year budget is presented to the City Council for consideration.
+This proposed amended budget will cover fiscal year 2025-2026.